Recommended Settings for the EF Mesh

 MQTT lets nodes upload metadata to a shared cloud server.
 We don't have a dedicated EF MQTT bridge set up for 2026 yet, so leave MQTT disabled on every channel — uplink off, downlink off.

-If we stand one up before the festival, we'll update this page and post in the EF Discord.
+If we stand one up before the festival, we'll update this page and post in the EF Discord (not in the Discord? join at discord.gg/electricforest first).

 Need Help?